 Underlying theory of cognitive behavioural therapy

 Cognitive behavioural therapy is based on the idea that thoughts mediate between stimuli and emotions.
 This means that it is the way we think about a stimuli or external event that produces our feelings, and not the situation itself.
 While you may not be able to do much about the stimuli or event, you can change the way you think about it to elicit a positive feeling or state of calm.
-This presupposes two things: (1) that you are aware of your thoughts and can change them and (2) that your thoughts about a stimuli or event may not always reflect reality.
+This presupposes two things:

 Cognitive behavioural therapy sessions